 This open-source service has a strict no-logs policy and uses end-to-end encryption.
 Users can even send encrypted messages to those who don’t use ProtonMail.
 All their servers are stored deep-down in a nuclear bunker, more than three thousand feet below the ground.

 ProtonMail doesn’t have a desktop app and uses a web-based client that works on all popular browsers.
-It feels a bit clumsy and outdated after years with Gmail, but you can get used to it.
+Recently, its user interface was redesigned with a fresh and modern look, so that you could get the best experience.
 When it comes to mobile, you can download apps for both Android and iOS.

-The smartphone apps are way more user-friendly and modern.
-However, I didn’t like the fact that read messages are marked using a light grey background without bold text.
+The smartphone applications are way more user-friendly and modern.
 As usual, mobile apps have fewer settings, but one we really liked was Combined Contacts, which lets you auto-complete email addresses from your other accounts.

 If you don’t see ProtonMail’s cons as a showstopper and are not afraid of having no backup in case you forget your password, this secure email is a great choice.
-It’s as safe and private as they come, and great features are added to the mix every day.
+It’s as safe and private (though, they did reveal a French activist's IP address after being pressed by the Swiss authorities – an issue you can solve with a VPN!), and great features are added to the mix every day.